 Students must maintain at least a 2.0 cumulative GPA to graduate, although some academic programs require a cumulative GPA higher than a 2.0 to graduate.

 Academic Probation occurs when a student’s cumulative GPA falls below 2.0.
 The student will return to Good Standing when the cumulative GPA is 2.0 or higher.
 The classification of Academic Probation will appear on a student’s transcript.

 Each student placed on academic probation will be expected to take the following actions:

-- Meet at least three times per semester with the advisor, and provide updates on the PASS plan.
-Faculty are encouraged to use AdvisorTrac for reporting these updates.
+- Meet at least three times per semester with the academic advisor.

 - Utilize appropriate University and community support services.